johanndiedrick/whitefragility/readme.md

 # White Fragility

-`Because talking about race shouldn't see so stressful -_-`
+`Because talking about race shouldn't be so stressful -_-`

 Part of the Public Science Winter Residency